War crimes in the Tigray war: Massacres and killings of civilians

-A witness, who spent two months walking between villages in central Tigray, wrote in early February 2021 in Ethiopia Insight that the towns of the area had become ghost towns and that "once the center of trade, exchange and hope, [the towns had become] the scene of war crimes that [would] never be fully articulated or persecuted."
+In early February 2021, a writer for Ethiopia Insight, who had spent two months walking between villages in central Tigray, described scenes of towns and cities being completely abandoned, and that "once the center of trade, exchange and hope", they had turned into "the scene of war crimes that [can] never be fully articulated".

-By ENDF and EDF-allied forces
+Massacres by ENDF and EDF-allied forces

 Extrajudicial executions of civilians by the ENDF and EDF were reported in and around Adigrat, Hagere Selam, Hitsats, Humera, Irob, Axum, Chefa Robit, and Amuru, among others.